Rosaleen Norton: Tabloid sensationalism and Sir Eugene Goossens: 1955–1959

 In 1955, a mentally ill adolescent vagrant named Anna Karina Hoffman swore at a police officer, and was subsequently charged, but at her trial claimed that her life had fallen apart after taking part in a Satanic Black Mass run by Rosaleen Norton, a claim which was picked up in by the sensationalist tabloids.
 Norton, who did not consider herself to be a Satanist but a pagan, denied these claims, and Hoffman later admitted that she had made them up.
 However, by this time, the press had published stories accusing Norton of being a devil worshipper and even engaging in animal sacrifice, a practice which Norton abhorred.

 With this public outcry against her work, the police once more began to act against her and those who supported her.
 In 1955, they successfully took the proprietor of a local restaurant, the Kashmir, to court, for displaying some of her works publicly.
 That same year, the police raided Norton and Greenlees' home, and accused them of performing "an unnatural sexual act", evidence for which they had obtained in a photograph displaying Greenlees in ritual garb flagellating Norton's buttocks.
 It was subsequently revealed that the photos had been taken at Norton's birthday party, and stolen by two members of their coven, Francis Honer and Raymond Ager, who planned to sell it to The Sun newspaper for £200.

 Meanwhile, the successful English classical music composer and conductor Sir Eugene Goossens (1893–1962), who was then in Australia and who had an interest in the occult, read a copy of The Art of Rosaleen Norton and decided to write to the artist herself.
 She invited him to meet her, and the two, alongside Gavin Greenlees, became friends and lovers.
 In March 1956, Goossens was arrested attempting to bring 800 erotic photographs, some film and ritual masks into Australia from London, and was charged under Section 233 of the Customs Act.
 In court, he pleaded guilty to bringing "blasphemous, indecent or obscene works" into the country and was fined £100.
 He resigned his positions at both the Sydney Symphony Orchestra and New South Wales Conservatorium of Music and returned to Britain, his international career ending in disgrace.
 Norton's relationship with Goossens ended.

-Soon the life that Norton had held with Greenlees also collapsed, as he was admitted to Callan Park Hospital in 1955.
+Soon the life that Norton had with Greenlees also collapsed, as he was admitted to Callan Park Hospital in 1955.
 In 1957 he was diagnosed with schizophrenia.
-Norton continued to visit and support him through his temporary release in 1964 and afterward, but Greenlees was re-admitted after attempting to kill Norton with a knife during a schizophrenic episode of his.
+Norton continued to visit and support him through his temporary release in 1964 and afterward, but Greenlees was re-admitted after attempting to kill Norton with a knife during a schizophrenic episode.
 He was discharged permanently in 1983, approximately four years after her death.